dorianquelle/dorianquelle.github.io/_posts/2023-11-06-How-To-Catch-Smart-Cheaters.md

 ---

 # Introduction
 A month ago I published a blog article dicussing why I do not think that there is any statistical evidence of widespread cheating in Titled Tuesday tournaments.
-I did not say that cheating is non-existent, I simply showed that looking at the data, the claim that a significant percentage of players are consistently using engine evaluations is unfounded.
+I did not say there was none, I simply showed that looking at the data, the claim that a significant percentage of players are consistently using engine evaluations was unfounded.
 Since then, a former World Champion published an hour long video, and accused Hikaru Nakamura of cheating.
 Chess.com increased their efforts to catch cheaters, and the chess community has been in an uproar.

 The methodology I used in the last post closely aligned with the one reportedly used by the team of mathematicians of a former world champion, who sparked this debate.
 The internet, and I, were however not satisfied by this methodology.
-The most salient counter argument arising from the discussion was that this methodology would not catch "smart" cheaters who use the engine evaluations only in critical positions or once or twice per game.
+The most salient counter arguments arising from the discussion was, that this methodology would not catch "smart" cheaters who use the engine evaluations only in critical positions, or only use it once or twice per game.

 Something that Fabiano said in his podcast peaked my interest.
 He claimed that first, cheating has only taken off after the "chess-hype" in November of 2020 where significant amounts of money were suddently to be gained from online chess.
-Second, he stated that while cheating has increased online, it has not increased offline.
+Second, he stated that while cheating has increased Online, it has not (to the same extent) increased offline.
 The statistical minds among you will immediately see that this is a perfect opportunity for a difference-in-difference analysis.
 We have four conditions, first and second time period, online and offline.
 We can compare the change in cheating between online and offline, and see if there is a significant difference.

-This much more robust methodology does not relieve us from defining some measure of cheating.
-ELO is an amazing system, predicting the winning probability of a player based on their and their opponent's past perfomance.
+This - much more robust methodology - does not relieve us from defining some measure of cheating.
+ELO is an amazing system, predicting the winning probability of a player based on their (and their opponents) past perfomance.
 If there are cheaters online, this would be reflected in the ELO expectations of a games result becoming less predictive of the true outcome of a game.
 A 2400 playing like a 2600 against a 2700 rated player would increase their winning changes from 15.09% to 35.99%.
-In contrast to my previous blog article, this methodology does not examine any individual player, it mereley investigates whether the statistical properties of the ELO system have changed and thereby proves whether cheating has increased or not.
+In contrast to my previous blog article, this methodology does not examine any player, it mereley investigates whether the statistical properties of the ELO system have changed and thereby proves whether cheating has increased or not.
 The amazing thing about this methodology is that *it does not matter how the cheaters cheat, as long as they do so in a way that changes their winning chances*.

-There is, however, one problem.
+There is however one problem.
 Let's assume a 2400 has found a way to calibrate the amount of cheating to reliably play at a level of 2600.
 We would no longer find any statistical incrongruencies in the ELO system.
 Therefore, we need to match titled players to their official (offline) FIDE rating.
 We can then compare how the winning chances of these players have changed between the two time periods with a rating that is unpolluted by cheating on Online servers.

 Before diving into the data and results, two aspects need highlighting.
 First, online and offline chess naturally differ in expected ways - more flagging, premoves, streaming distractions, etc. Second, the pre- and post-hype eras likely differ as new players joined, [ratings shifted](https://www.chess.com/news/view/fide-mathematician-proposes-changes-to-improve-rating-accuracy), and motivation varied.
 We intentionally disregard these predictable differences.
 We are solely interested in the difference between the changes in Elo accuracy over time, online versus offline.
 This is known as a difference-in-differences analysis.

 To understand why, consider a famous minimum wage study.
 Economists David Card and Alan Krueger compared unemployment rates before and after New Jersey raised its minimum wage, versus Pennsylvania which did not.
 If unemployment rose in both states, it would reflect broader economic trends, not the wage change.
 And just comparing unemployment rates would not isolate the wage impact from other changing factors.
 By comparing the difference in the change in unemployment between states, they isolated the wage impact from broader economic factors.

-Similarly, we compare how Elo accuracy has changed over time, online versus offline.
-This methodology isolates the potential impact of increased cheating online from other realities of online chess.
+Similarly, we compare how Elo accuracy changed over time, online versus offline.
+This isolates the potential impact of increased cheating online from other realities of online chess.
 We purely examine whether Elo became a weaker predictor online versus offline after the 2020 boom.

 # Data